Helping pupils and students prepare for the workplace.

 Through practical activities, based on a superhero scenario, pupils better understand their abilities by exercising key skills and recognising the importance of transferable skills.

-Weekly guest speakers contribute to the Inspire programme.
-The speakers, from across the industry spectrum, offer invaluable insights into careers.
-Students hear about apprenticeships, graduate programmes, school leaver programmes as well as traditional careers.
-The aim of the programme is not only to provide practical tips about career pathways, but also to introduce career options to students that they may not previously have thought about.
+Weekly guest speakers contribute to our Inspire programme.
+These speakers, from across the industry spectrum, offer invaluable insights into careers.
+Students hear about apprenticeships, graduate programmes and school leaver programmes, as well as traditional careers.
+The aim of our programme is not only to provide practical tips about career pathways, but to also introduce career options that students may not previously have thought about.

 At the end of Year 12, students have a guidance interview with a level 6 trained careers advisor.
-Results inform applications for their nexts steps be it their UCAS application or alternative post 18+ pathways.
+Results inform applications for their next steps, be it their UCAS application or alternative post 18+ pathways.

-All Year 13 students visit the Westminster City School careers fair.
+All Year 13 students visit our Westminster City School careers fair.
 Students are guided through the UCAS process and provided with the opportunity for careers workshops.
-These workshops will enable them to create a Linkedin profile, to develop their interview techniques and to refine their C.V.
+These workshops enable them to create a Linkedin profile, to develop their interview techniques and to refine their CV.

-Careers focused weeks arise throughout the school calendar.
+Careers focus weeks arise throughout our annual School calendar.
 These weeks involve assemblies, challenges and educational visits.